The Secret to Cover Design Success

 The one key element this cover hits, perhaps even more accurately than the first two, is simplicity.
 For some genres and books, a complex cover can work, but the simpler the cover the more impactful it will be.
 Readers don’t want to spend time trying to understand the cover, they need to be struck by it with immediacy.
 Something all three covers achieve.

-Making the distinction
+Making the Distinction

 You know your book better than anyone else.
 Period.
 That’s a given.
 It’s a piece of art you’ve created, be it a novel, memoir, historical account, or even something like a manual or textbook.
-You’ve crafted this thing, massaged it, and designed it until you had a finished product.
+You’ve crafted this thing, massaged it, and designed it until you have a finished product.

 Approach the cover with the same mentality.
 Your cover can’t be an afterthought.
 In fact, it’s not a bad idea to think about how you might build or design your cover during the writing and editing phases.